On Arnold's Transversality Conjecture for the Laplace--Beltrami Operator: Low multiplicities and examples

-\Cref{theorem: nonexistence of low multiplicity degenerate eigenvalues} leaves an interesting gap: Degenerate eigenvalues cannot have multiplicity less than seven, but all examples known to the authors have multiplicity at least eight.
-In the proof of \Cref{theorem: nonexistence of low multiplicity degenerate eigenvalues}, nonexistence of degenerate eigenvalues of multiplicity six follows from the rigidity of local isometries of $\mathbb S^2$.
+\Cref{theorem: nonexistence of low multiplicity nontransverse eigenvalues} leaves an interesting gap: Unstable eigenvalues cannot have multiplicity less than seven, but all examples known to the authors have multiplicity at least eight.
+In the proof of \Cref{theorem: nonexistence of low multiplicity nontransverse eigenvalues}, nonexistence of unstable eigenvalues of multiplicity six follows from the rigidity of local isometries of $\mathbb S^2$.
 Local isometric immersions of $\mathbb S^2$ into $\mathbb S^3$ are no longer fully rigid, but they do exhibit an interesting partial rigidity phenomenon, as was shown by O'Neill and Stiel \cite{ONeillStiel}: As in the case of local isometric immersions of $\mathbb R^2$ into $\mathbb R^3$, their image is ruled by geodesics.
-One might use this to show degenerate eigenvalues of multiplicity seven do not exist, but this seems to go beyond the scope of the present paper.
-Let us also note that there exists a certain left-invariant metric on $SU(2) \cong \mathbb S^3$ admitting a first eigenvalue of multiplicity $7$ (as shown by Urakawa in \cite{urakawa}), and thus a plausible candidate for a degenerate eigenvalue of this multiplicity.
-However, a closer examination reveals that this eigenvalue is nondegenerate.
+One might use this to show unstable eigenvalues of multiplicity seven do not exist, but this seems to go beyond the scope of the present paper.
+Let us also note that there exists a certain left-invariant metric on $SU(2) \cong \mathbb S^3$ admitting a first eigenvalue of multiplicity $7$ (as shown by Urakawa in \cite{urakawa}), and thus a plausible candidate for an unstable eigenvalue of this multiplicity.
+However, a closer examination reveals that this eigenvalue is stable.